html5rocks/www.html5rocks.com/content/tutorials/webcomponents/shadowdom-201/en/index.md

 It builds on the concepts discussed in [Shadow DOM 101](/tutorials/webcomponents/shadowdom/).
 If you're looking for an introduction, see [Dominic Cooney](/profiles/#dominiccooney)'s most [excellent article](/tutorials/webcomponents/shadowdom/).

-<h2 id="toc-style-encapsulation">Styling Shadow DOM</h2>
+<h2 id="toc-intro">Introduction</h2>

 Let's face it.
 There's nothing sexy about unstyled markup.
-Lucky for us, [the brilliant folks behind Web Components](https://dvcs.w3.org/hg/webcomponents/raw-file/tip/explainer/index.html#acknowledgements) forsaw this and didn't leave us hanging.
+Lucky for us, [the brilliant folks behind Web Components](https://dvcs.w3.org/hg/webcomponents/raw-file/tip/explainer/index.html#acknowledgements) foresaw this and didn't leave us hanging.
 There are a number of options when it comes to styling the content in a shadow tree.

-<h3 id="toc-style-scoped">Style encapsulation</h3>
+<h2 id="toc-style-scoped">Style encapsulation</h2>

 One of the core features of Shadow DOM is the [shadow boundary](https://dvcs.w3.org/hg/webcomponents/raw-file/tip/spec/shadow/index.html#shadow-trees).
-It's got a lot of nice properties, but one the best is that it provides style encapsulation for free.
+It's got a lot of nice properties, but one of the best is that it provides style encapsulation for free.
 Stated another way:

 <p class="notice fact">By default, CSS styles defined in Shadow DOM are scoped to its shadow root.</p>